Multilingual Large Language Models Are Not (Yet) Code-Switchers: Results and Discussion

-On the contrary, we observe more in-context examples benefiting word-level LID tasks (See Figure~\ref{fig:result_kshot}).
-As no models are pretrained on the sequence tagging task, the natural instruction entailing the specific generation format is new to the LLMs.
+On the contrary, more in-context examples benefit the LID task.
+As no models are pre-trained on the sequence tagging task, the natural instruction entailing the specific generation format is new to the LLMs.
 Therefore, in our experiments, most models perform best when given 5 learning examples.
-Additionally, we observe scaling law patterns in few-shot settings as shown in Figure~\ref{fig:result_lid}.
-However, in our best-performing billion-parameter models, we consistently observe their inability to adhere to the instructions laid out in the instructions at all times.
-This inability is characterized by their failure to copy the exact words needed for sentence tagging or predicting multiple tokens within a single bracket pair.
-Given the constraint of limited input length, which restricts the number of in-context examples models can learn from, their uncontrollable generation results in a significant performance gap when compared to finetuning smaller models ($\sim$20 F1 vs. $\sim$80 F1).
+Additionally, though we observe scaling law patterns in 5-shot settings as shown in Figure~\ref{fig:result_lid}, for the best-performing billion-parameter models, we still consistently observe their inability to adhere to the format laid out in the instructions.
+They often fail to replicate the exact words required for sentence tagging or predict multiple tokens within a single bracket pair.
+For example, in a 5-shot setting, when asked to label the sentence "we the fans luv you , sirji”, BLOOMZ\textsubscript{7b} wrongly generates “[ we the fans | lang1 ] [ you | lang1 ] [ sirji | lang1 ] [ , | other ]”, unable to put individual words in the brackets and omitting some words from the original sentence.
+Given the constraint of limited input length, which restricts the number of in-context examples models can learn from, their uncontrollable generation still results in a significant performance gap when compared to fine-tuning smaller models ($\sim$20 F1 vs. $\sim$80 F1).